reactjs/react.dev/content/docs/forwarding-refs.md

 >Note
 >
->Always remember that, the Functional components cannot be given refs and Attempts to access the ref inside them will fail.
+>Always remember that, the Functional components cannot be given refs and attempts to access the attached refs within them will fail.
 Refs can be attached only to the Class based components, so the above solution will work only when `FancyButton` component is converted to a Class based component.
 >
->Ref forwarding is not limited to DOM components.
-You can forward refs to class component instances, too
 >
 ## Note for component library maintainers {#note-for-component-library-maintainers}